 If your cultural adjustment process turns out to be harder than anticipated and you need to talk with someone, the Counseling and Psychological Services office (CAPS) is a great resource for you.
 CAPS can help students with cultural adjustment, homesickness, school related stress and other family or personal issues.

 Meeting Friends and Getting Involved

-ISSS offers many different opportunities for students to meet new friends, explore the bay area, and get involved in the USF community.
+ISSS offers many different opportunities for students to meet new friends, explore the Bay Area, and get involved in the USF community.
 The International Student Association (ISA) is a student club on campus, advised by ISSS, that helps students make connections and plan cultural events for the USF community.
 International Education Week (IEW) is a great opportunity to showcase your culture and cultural talents during this week long celebration of international education that takes place every November.
-Read more about these programs and other ISSS involvement opportunities under the ‘Programs” tab of our website.
+Read more about these programs and other ISSS involvement opportunities on our Programs & Involvement page.

 Student Leadership and Engagement (SLE) is the office that oversees the student clubs and organizations at USF.
 Getting in touch with a cultural club from your home region or country can be a great way to get support in a new environment.
 Review a list of the different clubs on campus through the SLE website.
 If you cannot find the type of club you are interested in, you can always petition to start a new club.

-Koret, USF gymnasium and recreational athletic facility, also offers a number of day and overnight excursions.
-These excursions are offered at a very discounted rate for students, and are a great way to get to know Americans and other international students, while exploring California.
-View the current schedule on the Koret website.
+The Koret Health and Recreation Center, USF's gymnasium and recreational athletic facility, also offers a number of day and overnight excursions.
+These excursions are offered at a very discounted rate for students, and are a great way to get to know Americans and other international students while exploring California.